-Kaur Films is the brainchild of Harleen Kaur
+Kaur Films is the brainchild of Harleen

-Kaur Films is a production house based in the San Francisco Bay Area.
+Kaur Films is a creative house based in the San Francisco Bay Area.
 Our mission is to imagine, create and inspire diversity of thought.
 Our principle purpose is to produce international films that foster new thoughts and ideas that showcase stories of strength and resilience.

 Kaur Films also provides a platform for several artists from all creative fields to come together and collaborate.
 In doing so, we have championed various initiatives such as podcasts, short videos and documentary films.
 We have undertaken several short projects for Non Profit Organizations that are driven by passion.

 We recently completed an edge of the seat documentary - Good Luck Júlia.
 Set against the backdrop of COVID19 , the story is about a father who must bring Júlia, his teenage daughter back home to Barcelona before she is stranded in India indefinitely.
 The documentary showcases how different communities - irrespective of caste, creed, region, religion, language or borders, came together to help a child reunite with her family.
 Its a real world example of Na Ko Bairi Nahi Begana | ਨਾ ਕੋ ਬੈਰੀ ਨਹੀ ਬਿਗਾਨਾ.
 It's also about trust, friendship and resilience.

 Our documentary Drawn Together: Comics, Diversity and Stereotypes traces the fascinating journey of three comic creators who challenge the notion of race, appearance, and gender stereotypes through cartoons, comics and cosplay.
 It was selected in over 52 International Film Festivals worldwide and won 9 awards including "Best Documentary", "Freedom Award" and "Jason D Mak award for Social Justice".
 It was also screened in over 100 educational institutions and was showcased on PBS.